Difference Between College and University

 Difference between University and College - Details

-In short, colleges are smaller institutions with a limited number of courses and subjects available.
-While a university is formed by a combination of a number of colleges, they are hence a larger institution that provides a broader range of courses and subjects.
-A university also gives affiliation to colleges.
-Check out the other differences between a college and a university in detail below.
+In summary, colleges are smaller schools that offer a limited course and subject for study.
+A university is composed of multiple colleges or departments acting as a larger institution, which also gives affiliation to colleges.
+Check out the differences between a college and a university more detail below.

 Important Colleges Abroad - By Country